-Chris is global Risk and Insurance Manager for the Capital Group Companies.
+Chris is the global Risk and Insurance Manager for the Capital Group Companies.
 He joined the firm in May 2011.
-He is also on the board of directors of Mercy Beyond Borders (MBB) and is chair of MBB's Resource Development committee and member of the Board Development committee.
-Prior to joining the Capital Group and Mercy Beyond Borders Chris was enjoying a sabbatical from the corporate world.
+He is also on the board of directors of Mercy Beyond Borders (MBB) and is chair of MBB's Resource Development Committee and member of the Board Development Committee.
+Before joining the Capital Group and Mercy Beyond Borders Chris was enjoying a sabbatical from the corporate world.
 During this time he served as the board chair of an N.G.O. focused on economic development in Southern Sudan.
-Prior to his sabbatical, Chris held senior positions in risk management at several financial institutions, including Washington Mutual, Union Bank and Wells Fargo Bank.
+Before his sabbatical, Chris held senior positions in risk management at several financial institutions, including Washington Mutual, Union Bank, and Wells Fargo Bank.

 Larry- Michael Robertson

-Larry has been involved with the American Red Cross for the past 30 years, from Disaster Response team volunteer to disaster associate covering over 20 large scale disasters including 9-11.
-He is an Executive Board member or the Santa Barbara American Red Cross as well as a Red Cross FACT member ( Field Assessment and Coordination Team).
+Larry has been involved with the American Red Cross for the past 30 years, from Disaster Response team volunteer to disaster associate covering over 20 large-scale disasters including 9-11.
+He is an Executive Board member of the Santa Barbara American Red Cross as well as a Red Cross FACT member ( Field Assessment and Coordination Team).
 He has developed a love for the Latin American culture during an extensive trip to Central and South America in 1973.
 For the last 10 years, he’s committed to a project of restoration/protection of 100 acres of grown shade cacao in Bocas del Toro Panama.
-He also commercially operates a 22 acre organic food/flowers farm in Santa Barbara.
+He also commercially operates a 22-acre organic food/flowers farm in Santa Barbara.
 Larry is the founder of The Pinhole Project at Burning Man.

 Monique Deleuze Dordron

 Monique has been involved with human development in rural communities for over 40 years.
 She had been active to eradicate poverty in developing countries as well as in her home country of France.
-She has been part of non profits such as Freres des Hommes and Restaurants du Coeur where she has held the position of district director.
+She has been part of non-profits such as Freres des Hommes and Restaurants du Coeur where she has held the position of the district director.
 Her career has been in the art management and educative field.
-She has a life long experience serving the art community.
+She has lifelong experience serving the art community.
 In assuming the presidency of the foundation, Monique shows no intention to slow down or retire.

 Mary Boone Heckrotte